 Options for personalized learning and growth in elementary school

 Giving students and families choices begins early at Berrien Springs.
 After observing master teachers in other Berrien County districts, BSPS opened their first Young 5’s program in 2015-16.
 The program is designed as a growth year for students rather than a retention program.
-“This year’s kindergarteners [those in the first Young 5’s program] are strong students with many acting as leaders in their classes.” said Darla Campbell, Mars Elementary School Principal.
+Many of the kindergarteners [those in the first Young 5’s program] are strong students and act as leaders in their classes.
 Young 5’s use curriculum and standards similar to the kindergarten classes.
-On this particular visit, students were identifying letters on an interactive whiteboard to reveal a picture.
-The ideal class size for the program is 18 and accepts students as young as four years old, with a waiver.
+The ideal class size for the program is 18 and they accept students as young as four years old, with a waiver.
 Like other Young 5’s programs, some of the students are academically ready for kindergarten, but still need to grow socially or behaviorally.

 Read about her PLTW Launch experience and transition to content integration.

-As one of the first K-5 seat time waiver districts in Michigan, Berrien Springs offers elementary students and families the ability to learn together at home 100% of the time.
+Berrien Springs offers elementary students and families the ability to learn together at home 100% of the time.
 A Michigan certified teacher is assigned to each child to assist families with content, strategies, and support.
-Like all other students in the district, seat time waiver students have a variety of choices including online and home school partnership elective courses.
+Like all other students in the district, virtual students have a variety of choices including online and home school partnership elective courses.